fmorgner/newtype/doc/src/index.rst

                   constexpr bool operator!=(new_type<BaseType, TagType, DerivationClause> const &,\
                                             new_type<BaseType, TagType, DerivationClause> const &)

-   **noexcept specification:** This conversion operator shall be noexcept iff. :cpp:type:`new_type<BaseType, TagType, DerivationClause>::base_type` is nothrow not-equals-comparable.
+   **noexcept specification:** This comparison operator shall be noexcept iff. :cpp:type:`new_type<BaseType, TagType, DerivationClause>::base_type` is nothrow not-equals-comparable.

    **enablement:** This operator shall be available iff. this :cpp:type:`new_type<BaseType, TagType, DerivationClause>::base_type` supports comparison using the operator :literal:`!=`